Xahau/xahaud/src/xrpld/overlay/ProtocolFeatureRequirements.md

 | 257 | contains `EnableAmendment`; its resulting rules enable CE | install the required-capability gate |
 | 258 | first consensus round built with CE active | only capable sessions may participate |

-`NetworkOPsImp::beginConsensus` is the boundary.
-Its `prevLedger` is the newly closed ledger whose rules govern the round about to start.
-If those rules enable Consensus Entropy, it calls:
+As soon as the accepted consensus result has built ledger 257, `doAccept` installs the requirement before status notification and the remainder of the accept work.
+It does not wait for ledger 257 to become fully validated or for the next round to start:

 ```cpp
 app.overlay().requireProtocolFeature(
     ProtocolFeature::ConsensusEntropy);
 ```

-This happens before `RCLConsensus::startRound`.
+`NetworkOPsImp::beginConsensus` repeats the same idempotent call from its `prevLedger`, the newly closed ledger whose rules govern the round about to start.
 Thus accepting ledger 257 disconnects incompatible sessions before any ledger-258 proposal is created or relayed.
-Local `VOTE`/`VETO` state is not used: a validator that locally vetoed the amendment must still obey the rules of the ledger the network accepted.
+Local `VOTE`/`VETO` state is not
+used: a validator that locally vetoed the amendment must still obey the rules of the ledger the network accepted.

-The same path runs for the first consensus round after a restart or catch-up, so a node starting from an already-enabled ledger installs the requirement before joining consensus.
+The `beginConsensus` path also runs for the first round after a restart or catch-up, so a node starting from an already-enabled ledger installs the requirement before joining consensus.

 ## Session behavior